zacanger/js-drills/README.md

 * For the moment, just imagine there's an `index.html` with a div you can target, and your build system is already taken care of for you.
+* [WebpackBin](http://webpackbin) is a good environment for testing out React ideas (it's like a JSBin that lets you use modules).

 ## Updated semi-regularly.